-While there may be endless reasons why your Hurricane home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
-Recognizing what they are may create some personal understanding what a technician is referring to when they discuss the options for resolving the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Although there are potentially hundreds of reasons why your Hurricane home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
+Recognizing what they are may help you to understand what a technician means when they discuss the routes for resolving the problem.
+Here are the 5 most common problems that may result in a system’s failure.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 Improper, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
 Bad wiring can prevent the system from getting power or can pop the circuit breaker.

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
+Reduced levels of refrigerant could suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
 All refrigerant leaks should be located and repaired.
 To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

-The outside fan is responsible for transferring the heat from your Hurricane home to the outside air.
+The outside fan is responsible for conveying the heat from your Hurricane home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+Worse yet, it may cause internal damage to the compressor.

 - Frozen coil